jeremiah-c-leary/vhdl-style-guide/docs/for_loop_rules.rst

 for_loop_003
 ############

-This rule checks if a label on a for loop is uppercase.
+This rule checks the proper case of the label on a foor loop.

+..
+NOTE::  The default is uppercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**